 Coral Bells

-Varigated Jacob's Ladder
+Variegated Jacob's Ladder

 Ligularia

 I saw the plant but have not yet seen it blooming.
 That didn't stop me from buying it!
 The one I have is called "The Rocket and has a big yellow spikey flower.
-It's apparently quite the show-stopper flower!
+It's quite the show-stopper flower!
 I also love that it's a zone 3-9.
-This should have not problems with local winters!
+This should have no problems with local winters!

 Sea Heart or Silver Heart